Sign up for Funding Circle newsletter!

 Term loan advantages

 Term loans offer some distinct benefits, especially if you’re working with an online lender.
 For one thing, the interest rates and fees are often competitive with what banks offer.
-Funding Circle, for example, offers a term loan with rates starting as low as 4.99%*.
+Funding Circle, for example, offers a term loan with terms from $25-$500K *Funding Circle may partner with other lenders to provide a full range of loan options to qualified borrowers, and competitive interest rates.
 That’s a much more affordable way to fund your school than something like an invoice loan or merchant cash advance, which may come with a double-digit rate.

 So now that you know how term loans work, the question is how can you use one of these loans to meet your school’s financial needs?
 The good news is, you’ve got a very broad scope of possibilities.
 Here are some situations where a term loan could prove useful: